moonstripe/kojinglick/content/using-github-as-cms.md

         "importMap": "./import_map.json"
     }

-Finally, create an account on <a href="https://deno.com/deploy/docs" target="_blank" rel="noopener noreferrer">Deno Deploy</a> by clicking the "Sign In" Link.
+Finally, create an account on <a href="https://deno.com/deploy/docs" target="_blank" rel="noopener noreferrer">Deno Deploy</a> by clicking the "Sign In" link.
 Deploying to Deno Deploy is as easy as connecting your Github account, selecting the repository that has your blog, and clicking "Link".
 Read more <a href="https://deno.com/deploy/docs" target="_blank" rel="noopener noreferrer">here</a>.

 In a few seconds, you should be able to see your new blog, hosted on "[slug].deno.dev".